 Dr. Lois A. Lanning's Designing a Concept-Based Curriculum for English Language Arts (2013, Corwin) forever changed Tiffanee's perspective on teaching and learning, and set her passion for transforming literacy instruction in motion.
 She is thrilled to be the co-author, with Dr. Lanning, of Concept-Based Literacy Lessons: Designing Learning to Ignite Understanding and Transfer to support other teachers as they strive to engage the hearts and minds of students.

 Tiffanee has contributed examples and resources to several recent books published by Corwin including, Concept-Based Curriculum and Instruction for the Thinking Classroom, 2nd Edition (Erickson, Lanning, and French, 2017), Concept-Based Inquiry in Action (Marshall and French, 2018) and Measuring Human Return (McEachen and Kane, 2018).

-Before transitioning to her current position, Tiffanee taught an inclusive English language arts class, social studies, reading interventions, service learning, leadership, and various other classes at the middle and high school levels.
+Before transitioning to her current position as a district level consultant teacher on the Teaching and Learning team for a public school in Washington State, Tiffanee taught an inclusive English language arts class, social studies, reading interventions, service learning, leadership, and various other elective classes.
 She is the recipient of numerous educator grants.

 Tiffanee and her husband currently live in Washington with their two very active children.
 When she is not taking her kids to soccer tournaments, or basketball games, she enjoys reading, gardening, snow skiing, traveling, and pretty much anything else outdoors.